 How to Enable or Disable Pop-up Tips Description in File Explorer on Windows 11

-You can enable or disable pop-up tips descriptions in File Explorer on Windows 11 to control information displayed when hovering over files and folders.
+You can enable or disable pop-up tips, also known as descriptions, in Windows 11 File Explorer to control informational tooltips.
+These descriptions appear when you hover your mouse pointer over files and folders, providing quick details.

 Method 1Using Folder Options